MailCOPA Multi User Email Software - Encrypting Messages

 Start a new message, or a reply, and click on the encrypt_btn button before sending.

-Any attachments sent with a message will also be encrypted.
+If using S/MIME, any attachments sent with a message will also be encrypted, but this is not the case with Open PGP.

 The Mechanism of Signing and Encryption